 What is a bank feed?

-Bank feeds use Open Banking’s secure technology and rigorous standards to provide an encrypted connection that keeps your financial data safe.
+Bank feeds use Open Banking technology and regulated standards to provide an encrypted connection that keeps your financial data safe.

 How to set up a bank feed

-Exactly how you set up a bank feed will depend on who you bank with and which accounting software you use, but the process is pretty similar across all the major providers.
+Exactly how you set up a bank feed depends on who you bank with and which accounting software you use, but the process is broadly similar across the major providers.

-Within FreeAgent, you’ll go to the “Banking” tab, select “Connect your bank,” and choose your banking provider.
-Next, you’ll go through ‘consent’ and ‘authorisation,’ which temporarily takes you to your bank’s website, before you complete the connection.
+Within FreeAgent, you’ll go to the “Banking” tab, select “Connect your bank,” and choose your provider.
+Next, you’ll go through consent and authorisation, which temporarily takes you to your bank’s website before completing the connection.

-In the Xero platform, the process is almost identical — except the banking tab is called “Bank accounts” and to connect your bank you select “Add a Bank Account.”
+In the Xero platform, the process is almost identical, except the banking tab is called “Bank accounts” and you select “Add a Bank Account.”

 Final and fintech steps